jh0152park/ReactJS_Animation_Practice/README.md

   ```
   * `set`: would be update the `motion content` with set method. `Ex) x.set(100)`
   * `get`: can read the value of `motion contenct` with get method. also its should be `string|number`. `Ex) x.get()`
 - `useTransform`: connect to the `useMotionValue` with this method.
-It is will be return new mapping value from `input range` to `output range`, after that can change the state of `other motion value` with this new return value.
+It is will be return new mapping value from `input range` to `output range`, after that can change the state of `other motion value` with this new return value. and also the new return value should be `string|number`
   ```TS
   const x = useMotionValue(0)
   const input = [-200, 0, 200]